mbsoroush/Emotion-Classification-in-Natural-Language-Text/README.md

    - Deploy on cloud for public access

 ---

+## ⚖️ License

+This repository is provided **without an open-source license**.
+All rights reserved – you may **not** use, copy, modify, or distribute this code without explicit permission.

 📌 With this project, we showed that **transformer-based NLP models** can effectively handle **Persian emotion classification**, bridging the gap for practical AI applications in Persian language processing.